rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    ### Boot USB stick

-0. Get an 32 GB (or larger) flash drive.
+0. Get a 16 or 32 GB flash drive.
 0. Insert the drive into your Mac.
 0. View the contents in Folder.
 0. If you have any other data on that flash drive, back it up,